Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: GPU-accelerated dApp Framework

 \subsection{dApp Reference Architecture}

-To address \textit{C3 (GPU-native \gls{ai} tooling)} and \textit{C4 (isolation and scalability)}, we design a reference dApp container architecture with three main components, as shown in Figure~\ref{fig:dapp-container}: (i) an E3 Manager, the required dApp orchestrator; (ii) an NVIDIA Triton Inference Server~\cite{triton}, our design choice for inference tasks; and (iii) a dApp client, an optional application controller.
-This design serves as a concrete blueprint for deploying a \gls{gpu}-accelerated dApp within a single container.
+To address \textit{C3 (GPU-native \gls{ai} tooling)} and \textit{C4 (isolation and scalability)}, we design a reference dApp container architecture with three main components, as shown in Figure~\ref{fig:dapp-container}: (i) an E3 Manager, the required dApp orchestrator; (ii) a dApp logic, the flexible application layer for data processing and inference; and (iii) a dApp client, an application controller.
+This design serves as a concrete blueprint for deploying a \gls{gpu}-accelerated dApp within a single container, while allowing developers to modify the source code and internal layout to their specific needs.
+The three components separate concerns within the dApp and have the following roles.

 \textbf{E3 Manager.} The E3 Manager is a mandatory component that serves as the dApp orchestrator, interacting with the \gls{ran} nodes via the E3 interface.
-It manages all communication with the E3 Agent (e.g., E3 Setup and Subscription procedures) and with the dApp Client to implement the desired behavior, including application-specific \glspl{sm}.
-Additionally, it processes received E3 Indications by: (i) mapping the logical buffer information into the corresponding \gls{shm} locations; (ii) validating the presence and format of all inputs required by the selected \gls{ai} model; (iii) preparing and sending the inference request to Triton; and (iv) post-processing the inference results for possible control actions or external reporting.
+It manages all \gls{e3ap} communication with the E3 Agent (e.g., E3 setup and subscription procedures) and interactions with the dApp Client to implement the desired behavior, including application-specific \glspl{sm}.
+Additionally, it receives E3 Indications and dispatches them to a registered application handler that executes the dApp-specific application logic.
+The E3 Manager does not contain any application-specific logic, and its procedures can be re-used by any dApp implementation.
+Its role is to decouple the E3 protocol from whatever processing the dApp performs.

-\textbf{NVIDIA Triton Inference Server.} In our reference design, each dApp container hosts an instance of Triton~\cite{triton}, an open-source inference serving software developed by NVIDIA and optimized for \gls{gpu}-accelerated inference.
-Developers can replace it with alternative inference engines or even lightweight \gls{cpu}-only scripts, while still using the same dApp architecture.
-It exposes a model repository with models packaged as standard Triton directories and supports different backends running on \gls{cpu} or \gls{gpu}, including Python, PyTorch (LibTorch), \gls{onnx} Runtime, and \gls{trt}.
-The E3 Manager and dApp client interact with Triton via its \gls{grpc}/\gls{http} or C \glspl{api} to handle model life cycles, consume memory pointers, schedule inference requests, and retrieve inference responses.
-Triton also allows combining different backends or running multiple models in parallel or in sequence, providing a flexible playground for benchmarking and experimentation.

-\textbf{dApp client.} The dApp client is an optional user-level service that controls the overall dApp flow.
-It implements the application-specific logic by: (i) querying and managing Triton models via its \gls{grpc} \glspl{api} (e.g., selecting the model and backend to use); (ii) configuring the E3 Manager with subscription options, including the target \gls{ran} node, a list of \gls{ran} functions, Triton model to run, polling interval, duration, and \gls{sm}; and (iii) performing additional post-processing of the results and triggering external events or control actions when needed.
-In some configurations, developers can choose to include all or part of the dApp client logic within the E3 Manager component.